 • Street food is a normal part of Thai eating and is both tasty and affordable, but it is always advisable to eat where there are larger crowds as this means the food is likely to be fresher.
 The last thing you want is to be left feeling unwell or contracting food poisoning.

-• If you choose to go down to one of the local beaches bear in mind that almost all beaches do not have life guide protection so go to a beach which is busier and never venture out into the sea on your own.
+• If you choose to go down to one of the local beaches in the South bear in mind that almost all beaches do not have life guide protection.
+So we suggest you go to a beach which is busier and never venture out into the sea on your own.
 At the moment there seems to be a ban on having deck chairs on the beach but you can lay on towels.